 It is understood, that as an incident intensifies and additional agencies arrive on scene, the ICS structure may change.
 For example, during an active-shooter incident, the initial ICS would be a single incident command, with the school providing the Incident Commander.
 However, upon arrival of law enforcement personnel this incident commander role may transfer from the school to a law enforcement lead, or the law enforcement lead may possibly be assigned to operations functions.
-Although the ICS structure may change, many of the [District/School] responsibilities may not.
+Although the ICS structure may change, many of the School's responsibilities may not.
 The below detailed school and district roles will be critical for the successful management of the incident.

-The ICS is organized into the following functional areas:
+The ICS roles for the school are organized into the following functional areas: